civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(2)** The portion of subsection 45(3) of the Act before paragraph (a) is replaced by the following:

-    **(3)** **If** at any time a property that was acquired by a taxpayer for the purpose of gaining or producing income, **or that was acquired in part for that purpose**, ceases **in whole or in part** to be used for that purpose and becomes, **or becomes part of**, the principal residence of the taxpayer, **paragraphs (1)(a) and (c)** shall not apply to deem the taxpayer to have disposed of the property at that time and to have reacquired it immediately thereafter if the taxpayer so elects by notifying the Minister in writing on or before the earlier of
+    **(3)** If at any time a property that was acquired by a taxpayer for the purpose of gaining or producing income, or that was acquired in part for that purpose, ceases in whole or in part to be used for that purpose and becomes, or becomes part of, the principal residence of the taxpayer, paragraphs (1)(a) and (c) shall not apply to deem the taxpayer to have disposed of the property at that time and to have reacquired it immediately thereafter if the taxpayer so elects by notifying the Minister in writing on or before the earlier of

   **(3)** Subsections (1) and (2) apply in respect of changes in the use of property that occur after March 18, 2019.